I used to teach writing like everyone else.

 - Organizing Ideas – this is a hard one for students because sometimes they just want to write down the story.
 However, the key to a good piece of writing is a plan.
 This organizational planning step is universal for every form of writing.
 How you plan and organize your writing will change depending on your purpose for writing.
 But instead of walking students down this path, and telling them what to use and how.
 I feel that giving them a purpose for discovering this is far more meaningful.
 It also helps them to apply this skill to all areas of writing.
 We want students to have a method and organization tool to use when writing.
 Allowing them to know and select the best tool from their toolbox to write more successfully is a far better skill.

-- Drafting – Too many kids are worried about their ability to spell words correctly the first time and this fear will often prevent them from trying.
+- Drafting – Too many kids worry about their ability to spell words correctly the first time, and this fear often prevents them from trying.
 The last thing I want as a teacher is for a student with great ideas and a strong voice to believe that they are not a good writer just because they can’t spell.
 Being a good writer and being a good speller are two different skills.
 The purpose of drafting is to get your ideas down on paper.
 If you are looking for ways to teach students how to improve their spelling and boost confidence, try this article instead.

 - Finally, there is publishing.
-In this final stage, I believe that it is important to recognize that not every piece of writing is worthy of being published.
+I believe it is important to recognize not every piece of writing is worthy of being published.
 Some are simply not worthy.
-Allowing students to look at their body of work and select only their best work to be published allows students to think critically about what they have learned as writers and to choose samples of this growth.
+Allow students to look at their body of work, and select only their best work to be published.
+This allows students to think critically about what they have learned as writers, and to choose samples of their growth.

 Students Need More Time For Mastery